History of zoology through 1859: Ancient eastern cultures

-The ancient cultures of Mesopotamia, the Indian subcontinent, and China, among others, produced renowned surgeons and students of the natural sciences such as Susruta and Zhang Zhongjing, reflecting independent sophisticated systems of natural philosophy.
+The ancient cultures of Mesopotamia, the Indian subcontinent, and China, among others, produced renowned surgeons and students of the natural sciences such as Susruta and Zhang Zhongjing, reflecting sophisticated and independent systems of natural philosophy.
 Taoist philosophers, such as Zhuangzi in the 4th century BC, expressed ideas related to evolution, such as denying the fixity of biological species and speculating that species had developed differing attributes in response to differing environments.
-The ancient Indian Ayurveda tradition independently developed the concept of three humours, resembling that of the four humours of ancient Greek medicine, though the Ayurvedic system included further complications, such as the body being composed of five elements and seven basic tissues.
-Ayurvedic writers also classified living things into four categories based on the method of birth (from the womb, eggs, heat & moisture, and seeds) and explained the conception of a fetus in detail.
+The ancient Indian Ayurveda tradition developed a theory of three humors, resembling but unrelated to the four humors of ancient Greek medicine (and including further complications, such as the body being composed of five elements and seven basic tissues).
+Ayurvedic writers also classified living things into four categories based on the way they were born (from the womb, from eggs, from seeds, or via heat and moisture) and explained the conception of a fetus in detail.
 They also made considerable advances in the field of surgery, often without the use of human dissection or animal vivisection.
-One of the earliest Ayurvedic treatises was the Sushruta Samhita, attributed to Sushruta in the 6th century BC.
-It was also an early materia medica, describing 700 medicinal plants, 64 preparations from mineral sources, and 57 preparations based on animal sources.
-However, the roots of modern zoology are usually traced back to the secular tradition of ancient Greek philosophy.
+One of the first known Ayurvedic treatises was the Sushruta Samhita, attributed to Sushruta in the 6th century BC.
+It can be considered an early contribution to the materia medica genre, describing 700 medicinal plants, 64 preparations from mineral sources, and 57 preparations based on animal sources.
+Notwithstanding such developments, the roots of modern zoology are usually traced back to the secular tradition of ancient Greek philosophy.